 Examples of Human Behavior Research

-We humans are an intriging species and it's no wonder researchers have always been fascinated by human behavior.
+We humans are an intriguing species and it's no wonder researchers have always been fascinated by understanding human behavior.
 We recently wrote about how to study human behavior, and different ways to measure human behavior.
-In this blog post we are highlighting some examples of human behavior research.

 Examples of Human Behavior Research